Skip to main content

 What a packet is — and is not

-• It is not an endorsement, attestation, or certification of the wallet it describes, and it is never a custody, insurance, or return claim.
+A packet is not an endorsement, attestation, or certification of the wallet it describes, and never a custody, insurance, or return claim.
 Readiness signals are research heuristics.
 A packet with a missing score honestly reads “insufficient evidence” — never zero.

 The privacy model